dougeby/IntuneDocs/intune/app-protection-policies-monitor.md

 1. Sign into the [Azure portal](https://portal.azure.com).
 2. Choose **All services** > **Intune**.
 Intune is located in the **Monitoring + Management** section.
 3. On the **Intune** pane, choose **Client apps**.
-4. In the **Client apps** workload, choose **Monitor** > **App protection status**, to see the summary view:
+4. In the **Client apps** workload, choose **App protection status** from the **Monitor** section, to see the summary view:

 ![Summary tile on the Intune mobile application management pane](./media/app-protection-user-status-summary.png)

--   **Users**: The total number of users in your company who are using an app which is associated with a policy in a work context.
+-   **Assigned users**: The total number of assigned users in your company who are using an app that is associated with a policy in a work context and are protected and licensed, as well as the assigned users that are unprotected and unlicensed.
+-   **Flagged users**: The number of users who are experiencing issues.
+Jailbroken devices are reported under **Flagged users**.

--   **MANAGED BY POLICY**: The number of users who have used an app who have a policy assigned to them in a work context.

--   **NO POLICY**: The number of users who are using an app that is not targeted by any policy in a work context.
+-   **User status for iOS** and **User status for Android**: The number of users who have used an app who have a policy assigned to them in a work context for the related platform.
+This information shows the number of users managed by the policy, as well as the number of users who are using an app that is not targeted by any policy in a work context.
 You might consider adding these users to the policy.

 	> [!NOTE]
 	> If you have multiple policies per platform, a user is considered managed by policy when they have at least one policy assigned to them.

-- **Flagged users**: The number of users who are experiencing issues.
-Currently, only users with jailbroken devices are reported under **Flagged users**.

 ## Detailed view
 You can get to the detailed view of the summary by choosing the **User status** tile (based on device OS platform), and the **Flagged users** tile.